-Your vehicle may be equipped with components and labels that use symbols instead of text.
+Your vehicle has components and labels that use symbols instead of text.
 Symbols, used on your vehicle, are shown along with the text describing the operation or information relating to a specific component, control, message, gage or indicator.

-If you need help figuring out a specific name of a component, gage or indicator reference the following topics in the Index:
+If you need help figuring out a specific name of a component, gage or indicator reference the following topics: